frontenddogma/web-development-glossary/manuscript/f.md

 Fagan testing
 : → Fagan inspection

+Failover
+: The switching to a redundant or standby computer server, system, hardware component, or network upon the failure or abnormal termination of the previously active application, server, system, hardware component, or network.
+Failover and switchover are essentially the same operation, except that failover is automatic and usually operates without warning, while switchover requires human intervention.&nbsp;[†](#w-failover)

 Fallback
 : A contingency option to be taken if the preferred choice is unavailable.&nbsp;[†](#w-fallback)